-To evaluate SOA and BrC formation from COOs, we measured the time-dependent GF, SSA, and density, after (NH4)2SO4 seed particles are exposed to the m-xylene oxidation products in the presence of 19 ppb NH3 and at 70% RH (Fig. 2a-c, Exp.
+To evaluate SOA and BrC formation from COOs, we measured the time-dependent GF, SSA, and density, after $(NH_4)2$ SO4 seed particles are exposed to the m-xylene oxidation products in the presence of 19 ppb NH3 and at 70 % RH (Fig. 2a-c, Exp.
 1).
-The GF increases monotonically and reaches a value of (2.41 \pm 0.03) at 120 min (Fig. 2a), while the SSA declines steadily throughout the exposure and reaches the value of (0.91 ± 0.01) at 120 min (Fig. 2b).
+The GF increases monotonically and reaches a value of (2.41 ± 0.03) at 120 min (Fig. 2a), while the SSA declines steadily throughout the exposure and reaches a value of (0.91 ± 0.01) at 120 min (Fig. 2b).
 The latter is indicative of the production of light-absorbing BrC.
 The measured SSA for m-xylene is lower than that previously reported for toluene under comparable experimental conditions (Li et al., 2021b).
 The difference in SSA/BrC formation between toluene and m-xylene is explained by a higher yield of methylglyoxal from m-xylene than from toluene (Jenkin et al., 2003; Nishino et al., 2010), since methylglyoxal produces BrC more efficiently via aqueous reaction than glyoxal (Li et al., 2021a).
-Analysis of particle chemical composition using TD-ID-CIMS reveals high abundances of oligomers, nitrogen-containing organics (NCO) consisting of N-heterocycles/N-heterochains, carboxylates, along with a small amount of dimethylresorcinol/benzoquinone (Fig. 2c).
+Analysis of particle chemical composition using the TD-ID-CIMS reveals high abundances of oligomers, NCOs consisting of N-heterocycles/N-heterochains and carboxylates, along with a small amount of PAQ (Fig. 2c).
 The identified mass peaks are summarized in Tables S2 to S4.
-Assuming similar sensitivity to protontransfer reactions for the aerosol-phase organics, i.e., with the proton transfer reaction rate constants of (2 to 4) × 10-9 cm3 molecule-1 s-1 (Zhao and Zhang, 2004), the contributions of oligomers, NCO, carboxylates, and dimethylresorcinol/benzoquinone to the total SOA formation are estimated to be 22%, 23%, 47%, and 8%, respectively, at 70% RH (Table S5).
-Note that the TD-ID-CIMS method preserves the identify for all organic species without fragmentation, providing unambiguous chemical speciation for the aerosol-phase products.
+Assuming similar sensitivity to proton transfer reactions for the aerosol-phase organics, i.e., with the proton transfer reaction rate constants of $(2 \text{ to } 4) \times 10^{-9} \text{ cm}^3 \text{ molec.}^{-1} \text{ s}^{-1}$ (Zhao and Zhang, 2004), the contributions of oligomers, NCOs, carboxylates, and PAQ to the total SOA formation are estimated to be 22 %, 23 %, 47 %, and 8 %, respectively, at 70 % RH (Table S5).
+Note that the TD-ID-CIMS method preserves the identity of all organic species without fragmentation, providing unambiguous chemical speciation for the aerosol-phase products.

-3.3 Effects of seed particles, NH3, RH, and NO_x
+3.3 Effects of seed particles, NH3, RH, and NO_X